 Section 5.3.18 of the NEWIOU SSSW ROD (URS, 2006) states that Alternative #17 (Land Use Controls) is the selected remedial action for Area 6; because PAH, lead, and TPH-E concentrations in the soil exceed levels that allow for unrestricted use and unlimited exposure.
 The Air Force is to restrict residential development and unauthorized disturbance and relocation of soil at this site.
 Alternative 16 (No Action) is the selected remedy for Areas 1 through 5.

-The Travis AFB General Plan describes the presence of PAH, lead, and TPH in the surface soil and the land use restriction, particularly on the unauthorized disturbance and use of soil at this site.
+The draft Travis AFB Land Use Control Implementation Plan describes the presence of PAH, lead, and TPH in the surface soil and the land use restriction, particularly on the unauthorized disturbance and use of soil at this site.